-In this post we will analyse the best places to stay in Dublin, featuring cost of travel and when to visit the capital of Republic of Ireland
+Best places to stay in Dublin: discover the cost of travel and when to visit the capital of Republic of Ireland

 Dublin has 1,024,027 habitants; It’s the biggest city in Ireland and also the most visited by foreign tourists.
 Over the last 5 years it become a popular destination for students who want to learn English.
 It is a cosmopolitan city, with a lot of friendly people drinking Guinness in pubs around the city.